 It's easiest to see the Golden Ratio's dimensions when you layout your design in two columns or rows.
 One will be larger than the other in the proportion of 1:1.618.
 You don't necessarily need to have those columns or rows defined in your design with lines that separate the content.
 However, you can use them to guide your placement of items in your overall strategy.

 This approach is used regularly in website design.
-You'll see the main content of the website is on the broader column, and the extra information or navigation is to the side in the narrower column.
-On your favorite blog, you'll probably see the posts in the wider space and then links to popular posts, categories, and other pages in the smaller area.
+You'll see the website's main content is on the broader column, and the extra information or navigation is to the side in the narrower column.
+You'll probably see the posts in the wider space on your favorite blog and then links to popular posts, categories, and other pages in the smaller area.

 Balancing the negative and positive space in a design is an essential part of the job.
-To the uninformed, it may look like a trained designer simply feels where things will work best and how big each element should be.
-But they’re likely working off the Golden Spiral to guide their spacing and sizing.
+It may look like a trained designer simply feels where things will work best and how big each element should be to the uninformed.
+But they're likely working off the Golden Spiral to guide their spacing and sizing.
 Over time, a good designer will have learned to see the ratio in their mind's eye and won't need to place the diagram over their design to place elements correctly.

 To start with, placing a Golden Ratio diagram over your design will help you get the right balance of spacing for elements.
 You can even use several charts in different sizes to help you get the right balance for sizing.
 If you have a repeated image or motif in your design, you can get the balance of size right by ensuring they fill the same section of each version of the diagram.